ABBYY

 What it does “Reads” scans and images of documents and converts them into machine-readable, searchable documents and/or text.
 Extracts meaningful data from structured (forms), semi-structured and unstructured documents to power intelligent automation.

 How it works Applies AI algorithms to transform analog paper documents into digital text incl. document structure and segmentation (text, images, tables, barcodes, checkmarks, signatures, lines, characters, fonts, font sizes, language, etc.).
-Uses the full-text provided by OCR as basis input and applies AI, NLP, ML regular expressions, and rules to understand the information in the document and extract tagged, meaningful data which can be passed onto down-stram business applications for informed decision-making.
+Uses the full-text provided by OCR as basis input and applies AI, NLP, ML regular expressions, and rules to understand the information in the document and extract tagged, meaningful data which can be passed onto down-stream business applications for informed decision-making.

 Technology Image enhancement Object detection OCR / ICR